Optically trapped exciton-polariton condensates in a perovskite microcavity: Results

-Due to their low-mass photonic component, LHP cavity polaritons can coherently extend over macroscopic distances~\cite{Su_Science2018, Peng2022, Xu_NatComm2023}, thus making it possible for them to occupy modes over the entire optical trap.
-The spatial distributions of these modes can change considerably with variations in the excitation power~\cite{Askitopoulos2015, Sun2018, Topfer2020} and microwire widths.
-Below the condensation threshold, polaritons are incoherent and primarily reside near the ridge of the annular pump region [see Fig.~\ref{fig:setup}(c)].
-When the excitation power surpasses the condensation threshold, polaritons undergo stimulated scattering into a specific trap state that provides a balance between gain and losses (similar to lasers) and not just the ground state~\cite{Nalitov2019}.
-Figures~\ref{fig:states}(a-d) show the above threshold cavity PL emanating from the annular optical trap focused within the LHP microwire.
+Due to their low effective-mass photonic component, LHP cavity polaritons can coherently extend over macroscopic distances~\cite{Su_Science2018, Peng2022, Xu_NatComm2023}, thus making it possible for them to occupy modes over the entire optical trap.
+The spatial distributions of these modes can be changed considerably with variations in the excitation power and trap size~\cite{Askitopoulos2015, Sun2018, Topfer2020} and microwire widths.
+Below the condensation threshold, polaritons are incoherent and primarily reside near the ridge of the annular pump region [see Figure~\ref{fig:setup}\textbf{c}, Figure S4 in SI].
+When the excitation power surpasses the condensation threshold, polaritons undergo stimulated scattering into a trap state that provides optimal balance between gain and losses (similar to lasers)~\cite{Nalitov2019}. \textbf{Figures~\ref{fig:states}}\textbf{a-d} show the above threshold cavity PL from an optically trapped condensate in a large LHP microwire (i.e., pump is focused entirely within the wire's extend).
 Observed condensate density profiles belong to a superposition of opposite rotating angular harmonics~\cite{Manni2011, Dreismann2014, Askitopoulos2015, Sun2018} denoted by an orbital angular quantum index $l = 2,4,15,$ and $19$.
 Here, $l$ is defined as the eigenvalue of the angular momentum operator $\hat{L}_z = -i \hbar \partial_\varphi$ out of the cavity plane.
-Different locations along the microwire sample allowed to observe different petal patterns due variable focusing of the pump profile affecting its thickness $\sigma$.
-The pump parameters for each sample location studied are given in the caption of Fig.~\ref{fig:states}(a-d).
-In general, the greater the pump thickness $\sigma$ was, the lower the orbital angular momentum $l$ observed in the condensate.
+Scanning different locations along the microwire sample allowed to observe different petal patterns due variable focusing of the pump profile (by changing the distance between the objective and the sample), affecting its thickness $\sigma$.
+The pump parameters for each sample location studied are given in the caption of Figure~\ref{fig:states}\textbf{a-d}.
+Corresponding spectrally resolved PL results are shown in \textbf{Figure S2} in the SI.
+For large pump thickness $\sigma$ [Figures~\ref{fig:states}\textbf{a-b}], the optical trap becomes narrow, thus pushing modes out into the continuum and forcing the condensate to populate lower order modes instead in agreement with previous works~\cite{Askitopoulos2013, Cristofolini2013, Sun2018, Wei2022}.
+Conversely, for small pump ring thickness [Figures~\ref{fig:states}\textbf{c-d}] the trap becomes wider and only high order angular harmonics have enough kinetic energy to push into the pump gain region to condense~\cite{Dreismann2014, Nalitov2019}.
+Because of the large wire diameter employed here, our results are fully general to other sample types such as LHP nanoplatelets or disks that can contain the excitation profile.